Pinto-Katende-Jonathan/worldcountries/README.md

 # worldcountries
-This is a liste of all countries
+This is a list of all countries